 Your theoretical learning is supported by practical skills training and a minor research project.

-The course comprises seven units (48 points).
+The course comprises eight units (48 points).

-Units are 6 credit points unless otherwise stated.
+Units are 6 credit points.

-- GRS4101 Introduction to reproductive endocrinology (12 points)
+- GRS4101 Reproductive endocrinology

 - GRS4102 Gonadal development and function